lcorrealopes/home/index.md

 ## About Me

 I am a mathematician.
 I was a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a research period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.
-I completed my PhD in April 2026.
+I completed my Ph.D. in April 2026.
+My Erdős number is 4.

 Currently I am a postdoctoral researcher at Federal University of Minas Gerais.